 How to Know Which PEI Rating Is Right for Your Tile Flooring

 You should review the PEI rating for your tile flooring because it’ll help you choose the right tile.
 The material you want to use might be visually appealing, but if it’s not durable, it could develop cracks and scratches, and you’ll have to replace it with a sturdy tile.
-To determine which grade is suitable for your tile flooring, consider where you’re going to install it and your budget.
+To determine which grade or PEI rating is suitable for your tile flooring, consider where you’re going to install it and your budget.

 What Room Is Getting New Tile?

 You would need the appropriate grade for your tile based on the durability required for the room where you’ll be placing it.
 A tile with a PEI rating of 0 or 1 will break if you use it in the hallway, while one with a strength classification of 5 would be too heavy to put on the walls.
 Use the respective PEI ratings of tile for each part of the house: